gtxll8/Project-P3-Item-Catalog/README.md

  5 - In order to use the OAuth authentication providers, in the config.py file, you will have to provide your own API credentials.
  This can be easily achieved by creating a developer account with any provider that you wish to use.
-For example Google+, after you setup an OAuth2 project you will have generated a 'ClientID' and a 'Client Secret' key which you wil have to copy and replace it in the config.py file accordingly for teh code to work :
+For example Google+, after you setup an OAuth2 project you will have generated a 'ClientID' and a 'Client Secret' key which you wil have to copy and replace it in the config.py file accordingly for the code to work :
  ```
  (Google setup example)
         Client ID for web application